15th Judicial Circuit

 Public Corruption Unit

 The Public Corruption Unit prosecutes government employees, elected officials and others who violate the public trust.
-An experienced prosecutor and investigators are assigned to this felony specialty division.
+Experienced prosecutors and investigators are assigned to these felony cases.

 Special Victims Unit